,

 Read my affiliate policy.

-Wellness Mama » Blog » Recipes » Condiment Recipes » Asian Ginger Vinaigrette Dressing
+Wellness Mama » Blog » Recipes » Asian Ginger Vinaigrette Dressing

 We don’t go out to eat often, but when we do, I love Japanese food.
-It’s relatively easy to find wheat-free dishes, and the salads and stir fry dishes are wonderful!
-There is even a local restaurant that cooks in coconut oil!
+It’s relatively easy to find gluten-free dishes, and the salads and stir fry are wonderful There’s even a local restaurant that cooks in coconut oil!

 Japanese Restaurant-Style Asian Ginger Vinaigrette

 I’m a big fan of making my own salad dressings.
-I like know what’s going into them and making them fresh when I need them.
+I like to know what goes into them and make them fresh when needed.
+Simple ingredients like extra virgin olive oil, apple cider vinegar, avocado oil, or balsamic vinegar turn into yummy salad dressing recipes.

-This Asian ginger dressing is a vinaigrette flavored with ginger, garlic, coconut aminos, onion, and a little tomato paste.
+This Asian ginger vinaigrette is flavored with ginger, garlic, coconut aminos, onion, and a little tomato paste.
 I give it a whirl in a blender or food processor to make it smooth, and it’s done in under five minutes!
+The ginger root gets a rough chop before going in the blender, so no need to use grated ginger.

-I now keep a bottle of this pre-made Asian vinaigrette in the fridge for lunch time (or breakfast time… I’m a little obsessed) salads.
-It goes great with my Asian Color Burst Salad and P.F.
-Chang-style Lettuce Wraps, but is also great drizzled on stir frys, burgers, chicken, or even fish.
-It also makes a great dipping sauce for meatball shish kabobs.
+I keep a bottle of this pre-made ginger vinaigrette in the fridge for lunchtime green salads with veggies (or breakfast time… I’m a little obsessed).
+It goes great with my Asian color burst salad and P.F.
+Chang-style lettuce wraps.
+And it’s also great drizzled on stir fry, burgers, chicken, or even fish.
+Try it as a dipping sauce for these meatball shish kabobs or drizzle it on chicken pad Thai noodles.

 Ever had ginger dressing at a hibachi style Japanese restaurant and loved it?
 Recreate it at home with this simple recipe that uses easy real food ingredients!